-I ended up applying for Medicine at Oxford, Edinburgh, Birmingham and St George’s, and for Biomedical Science as well.
+I ended up applying for Medicine at Oxford, Edinburgh, Birmingham and St George’s.
+I applied for Biomedical Science as my fifth UCAS choice.

 Getting rejections is disappointing – particularly if you’ve been waiting months to hear back and you’ve been hearing about other candidates getting offers.